Close

 How to Share Hope at Christmastime

 There's no easier time to have a conversation around the gospel than when someone else brings it up first.
 This is especially true when it’s Christmastime, and everyone's humming “Silent Night” and “Away in a Manger.”
-But don't be fooled; it takes planning on your part to make the most of the season's opportunities.
+But even then, it takes planning on your part to make the most of the season's opportunities.

 Below are four ways you can be intentional about sharing hope this holiday season: